Below you will find our most Frequently Asked Questions. Please contact us with inquiries pertaining to your specific appraisal needs.

-Each appraisal assignment is unique; however, generally the appraisal process consists of the following steps: inspecting and photographing the objects to be appraised (either on-site or in our office); reviewing client paperwork; completing artwork descriptions using our extensive library and other references; researching the value for each object by consulting the proper sources in the most appropriate marketplace; and compiling a written, professional appraisal report that will pass the scrutiny of your insurance company, the Internal Revenue Service, or other intended user.
+Each appraisal assignment is unique, but the process typically consists of the following steps: examining and photographing the objects; reviewing client documentation; completing artwork descriptions using our extensive library and other references; researching the value of each object by consulting the proper sources in the most appropriate marketplace; and compiling a written, professional appraisal report that will pass the scrutiny of your insurance company, the Internal Revenue Service, or other intended user.

 Our fee depends on several factors, including the purpose of the appraisal, the number of objects to be appraised, the amount of descriptive and provenance information provided, and whether there are multiple similar works by the same artist.
 We will happily provide a written estimate of our time and fees based on the scope of work.